Auckland68/Other-Techniques/README.md

 # Other-Techniques
-This repository contains other techniques and methods not covered in the other repositories.
+This repository contains other techniques and methods not covered in the other repositories including data collection, preparation, cleaning, processing and visualisation

 # Techniques:
 * Record Linkage